-Brussels sprouts steamed briefly and then stir-fried with a hoisin glaze.
+Brussels sprouts steamed briefly and then stir-fried with a sweet and tangy hoisin glaze.

 - 1 pound brussels sprouts, rinsed, any older outer leaves discarded, stems trimmed slightly, sprouts sliced in half through the stem end